BVLC/raptor/readme.txt

 #Test the full detection setup, after execution of these 4 commands you should see an image with detection boxes:

 1. roscore
-2. start any webcam node or openni_launch openni.launch (with appropriate remappings)
+2. ** start any webcam node or openni_launch, and modify monitor.launch and detection.launch appropriately **
 3. roslaunch raptor monitor.launch
 4. roslaunch raptor detection.launch